Mars Rucker: Career

 For Pride in June 2023, Rucker was a featured model in Saks Off Fifth's Gender Neutral Capsule Collection Campaign and the Human Rights Campaign's Sexual Health Awareness campaign.

 In June 2024, it was announced that Mars would star in Indie-Spirit and Gotham Award nominated Shatara Michelle Ford’s new film “Dreams in Nightmares” debuting at the Black Star Film Festival in August 2024.
 The film also stars Denee Benton, Sasha Compère and Dezi Bing.
 It debuted August 1, 2024 at Black Star Film Festival The film also premiered at Berlin International Film Festival and will be the special presentation at British Film Institute.
 Other festivals include NewFest Film Festival, Frameline Film Festival, Tapei Film Festival and Champs-Élysées Film Festival.
-The film will be presented with an extended introduction by Rucker on November 6th at the Houston Museum of Fine Arts.
+The film will be presented with an extended introduction by Rucker on November 6 at the Houston Museum of Fine Arts.
+The film will open in theaters in August of 2026, and will be shown in AMC Theaters nationwide.

 In August 2024, it was announced that Rucker would play the role of Whatsername in Center Theatre Group and Deaf West collaboration and production of the musical American Idiot.
 Also leading the cast will include, Milo Manheim, Daniel Durant, and Mason Alexander Park.

 In March 2025, Rucker's music curation and song arrangements for the ERYC Taylor Dance's 2025 ETD New Choreographer Grant concert were presented in collaboration with recipient Nhyira Asante at the Martha Graham Studio Theater.

 In June 2025, Rucker was an actor and the Head of DEI in the Sound and Scene cohort film "Them That's Not" debuting at and sponsored by The NewFest Film Festival directed by Mekhai Lee.

 In June 2025, Rucker's debut film "Echoes: The B Side" was announced as a special presentation at IFC Center in collaboration with QueerIArt as a screening program spotlighting short films by an international roster of Black trans filmmakers and was curated by Lee Laa Ray Guillory.
 Their film was also presented at The New School Film Festival, in addition to them being on the programming team of the festival where the film won an award from Ifeyinwa Arinze.
 The film was announced by Deadline as an official selection in the 37th edition of NewFest and was selected for Queer Voices: New York City Film Festival.
 The film was recently announced by Deadline as the runner up for the audience award for Best Documentary/Non-Fiction Short.
+The film was presented at The City College of New York as a celebration of trans voices where Rucker was given the citation for special achievement from the NYC Public Advocate.

+Rucker is pursuing a master's degree in Liberal Studies, with a focus on multimedia and immersive performance.